Freedom Alliance (Finland): Political programs

 The Freedom Alliance describes itself as a individualist and localist party.
-The party is in favour of what it describes as "bringing back" freedom of speech, and the party promotes classical liberal ideas in relation to society, stating the need for various freedoms.
-The party also believes in the right to privacy, opposing the proposed European Digital Identity.
-In relation to healthcare, the party wishes to promote freedom to choose healthcare provider, either private or public, the party also wishes to give unemployed jobseekers the right to a free health check-up, and to invest into healthcare services for the elderly and caregivers.
-The party wishes to promote direct democracy, however in order to achieve that wishes to promote education and enlightenment about state affairs, especially in relation to the Constitution of Finland.
+The party is in favour of what it describes as "bringing back" freedom of speech, and the promotes classical liberalism in relation to society, stating the need for policies such as freedom of movement, freedom of speech, freedom of opinion, right to ownership of property, freedom of enterprise, freedom of religion, freedom of political association, freedom to choose public healthcare providers and bodily integrity.
+The party also supports the right to privacy, opposing the proposal of a "European Digital Identity".
+Their policies for healthcareinclude free health check-ups for unemployed jobseekers and investment into services for the elderly and caregivers.
+The party promotes direct democracy after ensuring education regarding state affairs and with particular emphasis on the Constitution of Finland.

-The party wishes to abolish Forced Swedish in schooling and believes in freedom of choice in language learning.
-The Freedom Alliance believes that Finland is a trilingual country, and that people should have the right get services in the official national languages, alongside in the Sámi languages.
+The party supports abolishing mandatory Swedish language education in schools, citing freedom of choice in language learning.
+They propose that Finland is in fact a trilingual country, including Saami alongside the existing national languages, Finnish and Swedish, and that people are entitled to services in all three languages.

-The party wishes to stop non-work-based immigration, however still wishes to allow humanitarian immigrants or asylum seekers, the party states it will perform a mass deportation of illegal immigrants and re-examine the application of every accepted refugee.
-The party also opposes affirmative action, and wishes to "rationalize" violation of religious peace laws, and remove incitement to ethnic or racial hatred from the criminal code.
+The party seeks to end work-based immigration, but allow humanitarian immigrants and asylum seekers only.
+The party supports a mass deportation of illegal immigrants and re-examining the application of all previously approved refugees.
+They also oppose affirmative action, and desire to "rationalize" violation of religious peace existing laws, as well as remove racial incitement from the criminal code.

-The Freedom Alliance in relation to the Finnish economy, wishes to reinstate the markka as the sole currency to promote national economic growth, promote self-sufficiency in order to keep the welfare state, as according to the party it is incompatible with the European Union.
-The Freedom Alliance also supports independent free trade, separate from the European Union.
-The party wishes to lower the value-added tax (VAT) to 15 percent, lower taxation of domestic food and food production, expand mining jobs, especially promote self-sufficiency in relation to agriculture and energy, wishes to renew the pension insurance system.
+The Freedom Alliance's economicpolicies are mainly Eurosceptic.
+They support the reinstatement of the markka as Finland's currency to promote national economic growth promote self-sufficiency and to maintain the welfare state, which they claim is incompatible with the European Union.
+They also support independent free trade separate from the European Union.
+The party also proposes lowering value-added tax (VAT) to 15 percent, lower taxation of domestic food and food production, the expansion of mining jobs, self-sufficiency in relation to agriculture and energy and renewal of the pension insurance system.

 Controversy

-The Freedom Alliance has been described as pro-Russian, though the party's vice chair has rejected the label.
-Another point of controversy is the party's support for the candidacy of Juha Korhonen, a media entrepreneur known to be a supporter of the Nordic Resistance Movement, a domestic terrorist group.
-Junes Lokka, a candidate in the European Parliament elections and a town councillor for the Freedom Alliance, who has been sentenced two times for incitement against an ethnic group, and is known to have attended Nordic Resistance Movement events.
+The Freedom Alliance has been denounced as pro-Russian, though they have rejected the label.
+The party's support for the candidacy of Juha Korhonen has been highly controversial, as Korhonen is known to be a supporter of the Nordic Resistance Movement, a Finnish domestic terrorist group.
+Junes Lokka, a candidate in the European Parliament elections and a town councillor for the Freedom Alliance, has been sentenced twice for ethnic incitement, and is known to have attended Nordic Resistance Movement events.